How Does A Blue Ox Sway Pro Work?

-When I first started RVing, my RV dealer sold me a Blue Ox SwayPro.
-I didn’t understand exactly what it was, but I purchased it anyway.
-Now that I have been RVing for a few years, I’ve done some research and now have a much better understanding of weight distribution hitches and how they work.
+When I first started RVing, I didn’t understand exactly what a weight-distribution hitch was.
+Now that I have been RVing for a few years, I now have a much better understanding of weight distribution hitches and how they work.

 You can see my video explanation here: